Combining Deterministic Enhanced Conditions with Dual-Streaming Encoding for Diffusion-Based Speech Enhancement: Conclusions

 \section{Conclusions}

 Conventional diffusion models need to incorporate accurate prior knowledge as reliable conditions to generate accurate predictions.
-In this paper, we propose the Repair-Diffusion Model for Speech Enhancement (RDM-SE) to provide reliable conditions for diffusion using the deterministic model.
-It explicitly repairs deterministic information using an additional deterministic decoder.
+In this paper, we propose a Deterministic-Diffusion Unified model for Speech Enhancement (D2U-SE) to provide reliable conditions for diffusion using the deterministic model.
+It explicitly incorporates deterministic information using an additional deterministic decoder.
 We first experimented with using DCCRN, DPRNN, and TF-GridNet as deterministic models to evaluate their impact on diffusion models on CHiME4 datasets.
-We found that while using diffusion models did not necessarily enhance human hearing experiences on simulated evaluation sets, it had certain advantages on real evaluation sets.
-The proposed RDM-SE was compared with Deter-Diffusion, which directly uses enhanced deterministic features as conditions, as well as with StoRM and GP-Unified, which use both noisy and enhanced deterministic features as conditions.
-The proposed RDM-SE had better noise suppression and further improved both dMOS and uMOS values compared to StoRM and GP-Unified.
-Deterministic models had a significant impact on diffusion performance The experimental results also suggested that the choice between deterministic-only and deterministic-noisy conditions depends on the specific deterministic model.
-Thus, we further improved the RDM-SE with dual-stream encoding to utilize both deterministic-only and deterministic-noisy conditions (DERDM-SE).
+We found that while using diffusion models did not necessarily enhance objective metrics on simulated evaluation sets, it had certain advantages on real evaluation sets.
+The proposed D2U-SE was compared with Deter-Diffusion, which directly uses enhanced deterministic features as conditions, as well as with StoRM and GP-Unified, which use both noisy and enhanced deterministic features as conditions.
+The proposed D2U-SE had better noise suppression and further improved both dMOS and uMOS values compared to StoRM and GP-Unified.
+Deterministic models had a significant impact on diffusion performance.
+The experimental results also suggested that the choice between deterministic-only and deterministic-noisy conditions depends on the specific deterministic model.
+Thus, we further improved the D2U-SE with dual-stream encoding to utilize both deterministic-only and deterministic-noisy conditions (D3U-SE).
 Furthermore, deterministic models with fine-grained processing had unstable performance on real evaluation sets, whereas coarse-grained processing based on the UNet structure had more stable diffusion performance.
-Therefore, we proposed a deterministic model that combines coarse-grained and fine-grained processing, called COarse Fisrt then Fine EnhancEment (COFFEE).
+Therefore, we proposed a deterministic model that combines coarse-grained and fine-grained processing, called COarse First then Fine EnhancEment (COFFEE).
 With COFFEE as the deterministic model, different diffusion models had stable and superior performance compared to those using other deterministic models.